BytemarkHosting/byteback/README.md

 you'll need to specify /proc, /sys, etc manually.
 See the rsync manpage for more information about filters.

+It is also possible to add extra rsync flags to the configuration.
+The following flags are always set:

+  --archive --numeric-ids --delete-delay --inplace --relative --timeout 43200

+If you wish to add to that (e.g. --xattrs --acl --hard-links) then simply add them to /etc/byteback/rsync_flags.
+These extra flags get appended after the default flags above, so they take precedence.

 When the backup has completed successfully, the server will take a snapshot so that the client can't alter the backups, and then "prune" the backup snapshots to ensure that the next backup is likely to run OK.